Eggs are a dietary staple in most parts of the world.

 According to a study published in Cancer Prevention Research, eating eggs could increase your chances of being diagnosed with prostate cancer.
 The study followed a large group of 27,607 men over 14 years (1994-2008).

-Men who consumed 2.5 or more eggs each week had an 81 percent increased risk of developing advanced prostate cancer compared to those who ate less than half an egg each week.
+The study suggests that men who consumed 2.5 or more eggs per week had an 81 percent higher risk of developing advanced prostate cancer compared to those with lower egg consumption

 However, there are a few problems with this study.